Summary

 It's also a learning experience.
 They HAVE to feel the pain to learn.
 There is no alternative to that.

-After all, how did we learned that needless code complexity, piles of tech debt and over engineering were a problem?
-The same way, except instead of an AI building it in a month over a non critical project, we inherited the production system from 10 years of monkey coding from our colleagues.
-Or worst, from a sweat chop on the other side of the world.
+After all, how did we learned that needless code complexity, piles of tech debt, and over-engineering were a problem?
+The same way, except instead of an AI building it in a month over a non-critical project, we inherited the production system from 10 years of monkey coding from our colleagues.
+Or worse, from a sweat chop on the other side of the world.

 I think their situation is better, actually.